-When applying for admission, submit the following to the International Student Office:
+When applying for admission, submit the following to the International Student Affairs Office:

-Official TOEFL score of 550 or above for paper based or 213 or above for computer based.
-The TOEFL score requirement can be waived only by submitting the

-- appropriate standard measure of English and academic ability as approved by the International Student Office. - Official records or transcripts, in both English and in the native language of the country of origin, for all secondary school coursework, pre-college preparation coursework and college or university level coursework. - 3.
-Official copies of diplomas and degrees. - 4.
-The International Graduate Application for Admission - 5.
-Application for the specific program if required. - Official GRE or GMAT scores as required by the individual program. - 7.
-Three recommendations. - 8.
-The Certificate of Financial Support with supporting bank documents. - A School Transfer Notification if transferring from a U.S. school. - 10.
-A one to two page personal statement outlining your academic and professional goals and motivation for pursuing this program.
+- Official TOEFL score of 213 or above on the computerbased TOEFL, 550 or above on the paper-based TOEFL, or 79 or above for the Internet-based TOEFL test.
+The TOEFL score requirements can be waived only by submitting the appropriate SAT, ACT, IELTS or other standard measure of English and academic ability as approved by the International Student Affairs Office. - 2.
+The International Student Application for Admission. - 3.
+Official results or transcripts, in English, for all secondary school coursework, pre-college preparation coursework and college or university-level coursework. - 4.
+Official copies of diplomas and degrees. - 5.
+Application for the specific graduate program if required. - 6.
+Official GRE or GMAT scores as required by the specific program. - 7.
+The Certificate of Financial Support with supporting bank documents. - 8.
+A two-page personal statement outlining the student's academic and professional goals and motivation for pursing the program.